This privacy notice applies with regard to the processing of personal data by

 We store personal data as long as it is necessary to fulfill the respective purposes.
-When we no longer need personal data to comply with contractual or legal obligations, it is deleted from our systems or anonymized.
+When we no longer need personal data to comply with contractual or legal obligations, it is either used for research purposes or deleted from our systems or anonymized.
 Something else only applies if we have to fulfill legal or official obligations, e.g., statutory retention obligations.
 In Germany such retention obligations may arise, in particular, under the German Commercial Code (Handelsgesetzbuch, “HGB“) or the German Fiscal Code (Abgabenordnung, “AO“), and may generally be 6 to 10 years (e.g. for contracts and business letters).

 VI.Cross-border data transfer

 Some of the recipients of the personal data will be located or may have relevant operations outside of the data subject’s country and the European Economic Area, such as in the USA, where the data protection laws may provide a different level of protection compared to the laws in the EU/EEA and with regard to which an adequacy decision by the European Commission does not exist.
-The countries which provide an adequate level of data protection from a European data protection law perspective include Andorra, Argentina, Canada, Faeroe Islands, Guernsey, the State of Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland and the Eastern Republic of Uruguay.
-With regard to data transfers to such recipients outside of the European Economic Area we provide appropriate safeguards, in particular, by way of entering into data transfer agreements adopted by the European Commission (e.g. Standard Contractual Clauses (2010/87/EU and/or 2004/915/EC)) with the recipients or taking other measures to provide an adequate level of data protection, where this is required under applicable law.
+The countries which provide an adequate level of data protection from a European data protection law perspective include Andorra, Argentina, Canada, Faeroe Islands, Guernsey, the State of Israel, Isle of Man, Japan, Jersey, New Zealand, the Republic of Korea, Switzerland, the Eastern Republic of Uruguay and the United Kingdom.
+With regard to data transfers to such recipients outside of the European Economic Area we provide appropriate safeguards, in particular, by way of entering into data transfer agreements adopted by the European Commission (e.g. Standard Contractual Clauses (2021/914/EU)) with the recipients or taking other measures to provide an adequate level of data protection, where this is required under applicable law.
 We will provide the data subject with a copy of the respective measure we have taken upon request.

 Under applicable data protection law the data subject has the right, in addition to the right to withdraw consents at any time (the withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal) to make a complaint to a data protection supervisory authority.
 In addition, the data subject may be entitled to the following rights (though these rights may be restricted by national law).
 To exercise these rights, please contact us using the contact details provided under II. above.